This project will investigate opportunities to develop eco-tourism facilities on the island. It will consider issues such as:

 - strategies related to the staged transfer of expired mining leases or expansion of national parks and other protected areas.

-Activities will include industry, tourism and community engagement to identify the best locations and features of potential development and associated marketing strategies.
+Activities will include industry and tourism engagement to identify the best locations and features of potential development and associated marketing strategies.
 In identifying potential locations for development, it will aim to provide sufficient certainty to attract prospective investors.

-The project also aligns to other NSI ETS initiatives including market research; tourism profile development; developing a strategy for the expansion of national parks and other protected areas and the tourism investor summit.
+The project also aligns to other North Stradbroke Island Economic Transition Strategy (NSI ETS) initiatives including market research; tourism profile development; developing a strategy for the expansion of national parks and other protected areas and the tourism investor summit.

 A number of locations have been proposed as the focus of the site investigation, while others may also be considered.